METEO 3 Lesson 5 Images

 Text description of the large polar storms image.

-The image depicts a satellite view of a swirling cloud formation over the Arctic region.
-This large-scale vortex pattern dominates the left side of the image, characterized by a tightly coiled center with broad spiraling arms extending outward.
-The cloud structure exhibits varying shades of white and light grey, indicating differences in cloud density.
-To the right, there are landmasses covered with snow and ice, likely parts of the Arctic Archipelago, surrounded by patches of dark blue ocean water.
+The image depicts a satellite view of a cloudy area of low pressure swirling over the Arctic ocean.
+This large-scale feature dominates the left side of the image, characterized by a tightly coiled center with broad spiraling arms extending outward.
+The cloud structure is colored in varying shades of white and light grey, indicating differences in cloud height.
+To the right, there are Canadian islands covered with snow and ice, likely parts of the Arctic Archipelago, surrounded by patches of dark blue ocean water.
 In the top left corner of the image, there is a small globe graphic displaying a red outline marking the geographical area shown.

 Credit: NASA